rehanvipin/work/content/misc/web-auth.md

 A refresh token is has a longer expiry and can be used to refresh access tokens.
 What if a refresh token leaks?
 Yeah, it could.
 It should be stored in a safer place.
 And like access tokens, they can be invalidated.

-Why they became popular is that since it contains info about the user, that info can be used by the server for app logic instead of going to the DB to get info about the user who made the request.
+JWTs became popular since they contain info about the user, that info can be used by the server for app logic instead of going to the DB to get info about the user who made the request.
 That also means that a JWT from one server can be sent to another related server and that needn't re-authenticate the user.
 Not really possible with sessionIds.
 However, this increases the request size if there's too much info being stored in the token.